rsc1102/PubSub-Go/README.md

 # PubSub Go

-This project is an in-memory Pub/Sub (Publish/Subscribe) message broker implemented in Go (Golang).
-The broker supports a fan-out model for topic-based message delivery.
-Communication with the message broker is facilitated through a REST API, making it accessible and easy to integrate with other services.
-Messages are enqueued independently for each subscriber.
-Publishing uses all-or-nothing delivery: a publish request succeeds only when the topic exists, has at least one subscription, and every subscriber queue can accept the message.
-If any subscriber queue is full, the publish request fails and the message is not enqueued for any subscriber.
+This project is an in-memory Pub/Sub message broker written in Go.
+It uses a fan-out model for topic-based delivery and exposes a REST API for integration.
+Messages are queued separately for each subscriber.
+Publishing is all-or-nothing: it succeeds only if the topic exists, has at least one subscription, and every subscriber queue has room.
+If any queue is full, the publish fails and nothing is enqueued.

-By default, each subscription has a queue capacity of `10` messages.
-When running the HTTP server, you can override this with the `-queue-size` flag, for example `go run main.go -queue-size 100`.
-Code that embeds the service directly can override it by constructing the broker with `services.NewPubSub(customCapacity)`.
+Each subscription defaults to a queue capacity of `10` messages.
+When running the HTTP server, override it with `-queue-size`, for example `go run main.go -queue-size 100`.
+If you embed the service directly, pass a custom capacity to `services.NewPubSub(...)`.

 ```mermaid
 flowchart TD